Beta Lyr A

 Beta Lyrae A is named Sheliak.

-- Beta Lyrae Ab is another component that was discovered in 2006.
+- Beta Lyrae Ab is a 3rd component that was discovered in 2006.
 It is separated by 0.54 arcseconds from Aa.

 Aa1 and Aa2 orbits each other within 12.9 days.
 Aa1 is a B6-B8 star.
 Aa2 is smaller in radius and said to be a B0.5V star, much hidden by a luminous accretion disc.